 Everyone has a few particular years of importance in their lives.
 It may be the year you were born, a wedding anniversary, the birth of a child or something else of vital importance.
 Try to assemble a collection of one of every circulating coin from those essential years.
 In 1947 the United States Mint began selling prepackaged uncirculated coin sets of every coin produced for that year.
 You can purchase one of these sets from your favorite coin dealer or online.
 The current year coins can be purchased directly from the United States Mint.

 06 of 07

-If your budget is limited, there are many inexpensive world coins that can be purchased at your local coin dealer.
+If your budget is limited, many inexpensive world coins can be purchased at your local coin dealer.
 You may try to assemble a set of currently circulating coins from the country of your heritage.
-Another option is to assemble a coin collection of one coin from every coin from a country on a particular continent.
-For example, there are currently fifty countries fifty countries in Europe.
+Another option is to construct a coin collection of one coin from every coin from a country on a particular continent.
+For example, there are currently fifty countries in Europe.
 Therefore, your first coin collection would contain only fifty coins.

 07 of 07